-The above scenarios illustrate how RevenueBooks, an advanced feature of the SaaSOptics platform, enables you to migrate from the old (ASC 605) to new (ASC 606) standards on a scalable platform.
-Don’t put off your adoption of ASC 606 any longer, talk to someone at SaaSOptics today about how RevenueBooks can help your business.
+The above scenarios illustrate how RevenueBooks, an advanced workflow in the SaaSOptics platform, enables you to migrate from the old (ASC 605) to new (ASC 606) standards and maintain compliance moving forward.
+Don’t put ASC 606 off any longer, talk to someone at SaaSOptics today about how RevenueBooks can help your business.

 Did you miss our latest webinar on practical ways to adopt ASC 606?
 Watch the recording here.